 John William Steinitz died on February 26, 2015.
-John earned a MDiv in 1958.
+Steinitz earned a MDiv in 1958.
 His career spans from work in immunology and microbiology to development and fundraising.
-John was a wonderful father to seven children.
+He was a wonderful father to seven children.
 He had a joyful, curious mind and soul, and enjoyed many things, including reading, racquetball, and volunteering at the YMCA.

 Luise Schottroff died on February 8, 2015.
 Schattroff served as Professor of New Testament at universities and seminaries in Mainz, Kassel, Berkeley, and New York, including PSR.
 At Pacific School of Religion and The Graduate Theological Union she offered classes on the parables, the Eucharist, and 1 Corinthians from 2001 to 2005.
 She had a special love for teaching the course “Introduction to New Testament.”

 Alvin Zunkel died on October 19, 2014.
 He earned a Master of Sacred Theology in 1968 while serving as a pstor in Oakland.
 While working as a pastoral counselor in Columbus, he also was a national trainer of counselors in the use of transactional analysis techniques.He remained engaged in a lifelong spiritual journey with his reading, participating in discussion groups, and volunteer activities.

 Garard Larue died on September 17, 2014.
 Larue graduated with a PhD in 1953.
 The first president of the Hemlock Society, Larue was a renowned scholar and author, as well as a member of the National Council of Churches’ Committee on the Use and Understanding of the Bible.